-Words for streams and currents in Celtic languages.
+Words for stream, current and related things in Celtic languages.

 Proto-Celtic | *srutom = stream, river; flow, current |